Platanos, Achaea

 Platanos (Πλάτανος) is a village and a community in the municipal unit of Akrata, Achaea, Greece.
-In 2011 Platanos had a population of 231 for the village, and 259 for the community, which includes the mountain villages Ano Potamia, Korinthiako Balkoni and Tsivlos.
-The village Platanos consists of two parts: the seaside settlement Paralia Platanou (or Paralia Platanos) on the Gulf of Corinth and Platanos proper at about 250 m elevation on a mountain slope directly above Paralia Platanou.
+The community includes the mountain villages Ano Potamia, Korinthiako Balkoni and Tsivlos.
+Platanos lies at about 270 m elevation on a mountain slope directly above the seaside village Paralia Platanou.
 The villages Ano Potamia and Tsivlos are about 10 km south of Platanos.
 Platanos is 5 km west of Akrata and 18 km southeast of Aigio.
 The Greek National Road 8A (Athens - Corinth - Patras) and the railway Corinth - Patras pass north of Platanos.